No More Summer Camp

 - We are not responsible for any lost or stolen items.
 Please leave personal items such as toys and video games at home.

 - CELL PHONES ARE NOT PERMITTED AT CAMP.
 Please leave them at home.
 Your child may bring a camera to take photos only.
-Teachers or Education Director will contact parents in case of emergency.
+Teachers or the Director of Outreach will contact parents in case of emergency.

 - Watch out for fire ant hills; make sure not to stand where antsare active.